Egypt starts voting in first stage of parliament elections - RFI

 The elections will be held in two phases, with the first covering 14 provinces on Saturday and Sunday.
 The second, on November 7-8, will cover 13 provinces including the capital Cairo.

+On Saturday morning, mini-buses were seen driving around parts of Giza province, south of Cairo, bearing photos and banners of some candidates to draw support as voters trickled into polling stations, an AFP reporter said.

-Giant billboards and banners have sprung up across the bustling capital Cairo and elsewhere urging Egyptians to head to the polls, while some candidates have released online music video clips to draw support.
+Giant billboards and banners have sprung up across the bustling capital Cairo and elsewhere urging Egyptians to vote, while some candidates have released online music video clips to draw support.

 Many of the candidates also stood for election five years ago in a political landscape marked by the presence of dozens of parties with little weight and influence on the ground.